benji6/combinators-js/README.md

 // or use require or whatever, but you're good to go!
 ```

-Here are the included combinators with their definitions:
+Here are the included combinators with their definitions (they are transpiled to standard functions so will run in any JS evironmment):

 ```javascript
 const B = a => b => c => a(b(c));